- Psychology Clinic

 - Key People

-The presence of any form of racism is harmful for both the targets of the prejudice and for Australian society as a whole.
-To assist in counteracting the existence of racism, the Challenging Racism Project team have compiled a list of useful, practical anti-racism initiatives and strategies - that local governments and individuals can access and use to address cultural prejudices in their own backyards.
+The Challenging Racism project team perceived a lack of comprehensive data on the nature of racism in Australian society.
+The emphasis of this project has been to generate comprehensive and defensible empirical data on the extent and variation of racist attitudes and experiences (see National Level Findings).
+The presence of any form of racism is harmful for both the targets of prejudice and for Australian society as a whole.
+To assist in counteracting the existence of racism, the Challenging Racism Project team have compiled a list of useful and practical anti-racism initiatives and strategies that local governments and individuals can access and use to address cultural prejudices in their own backyard.

 Aust Human Rights Commission (opens in a new window)